bagder/daniel.haxx.se/opensource.md

 project to produce c-ares.
 My own involvement in c-ares is primarily to provide a good and solid asynch resolve library for libcurl.

+## libssh2 - 2006

+I accepted a contract job to add SCP and SFTP support to curl and to make that work, I needed a SSH library to use.
+After having contacted both the libssh and libssh2 projects, the better answers came from libssh2.
+I joined the project, work on improvements I thought were needed and eventually took over as maintainer.

+I later have tried to take a less active role in the project.
+I still do releases but the day to day maintenance is managed by by awesome co-maintainers.